top of page

 5. Who created the existing user?

-6. The screen title is confusing to new users
+6. The screen title is confusing to new admin users

-1. Need more information about users for audit purposes---------------Added (User type classification, Enable/Disable user, Assigned manager, Country code, Phone number, Extension number, Last login date, Created by, Created date, Modified by & Modified date) fields for user audit purposes.
+1. Added (Employee type classification, Enable/Disable user, Assigned manager, Country code, Phone number, Extension number, Last login date, Created by, Created date, Modified by & Modified date) fields for user audit purposes.

-4. Good to have a new approach in design rather than a pop-up--We split the process experience into 2 parts.
+4. We split the process experience into 2 parts.
 The user first sees the employee list.
-When the user adds a new employee, the system guides them through a step-by-step process, like a stepper flow and We added a hyperlink in each stepper as well as in a global breadcrumb, so the users can clearly see where they are in the system.
+When the user adds a new employee, the system guides them through a step-by-step process, like a stepper flow and We added a hyperlink in each stepper as well as in a global breadcrumb, so the admin user can clearly see where they are in the system.
 This helps them understand the whole structure and also lets them move back or undo actions without confusion.

 02.jpg